2022 CONCACAF W Championship qualification: Format

 The qualifying competition was held in February and April 2022.
-Teams will be drawn into six groups of five, and played two home and two away matches in a single round-robin format.
-Should more than thirty CONCACAF member associations have entered, a play-in round will be held prior to the qualifying group stage.
+Teams were drawn into six groups of five, and played two home and two away matches in a single round-robin format.
+Should more than thirty CONCACAF member associations have entered, a play-in round would have been held prior to the qualifying group stage.
 However, as 30 teams entered qualifying, this was not necessary.
-The six group winners will advance to the final tournament.
+The six group winners advanced to the final tournament.

 Tiebreakers

-Teams are ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
-The rankings of teams in each group are determined as follows (regulations Articles 12.3):
+Teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
+The rankings of teams in each group were determined as follows (regulations Articles 12.3):

-If two or more teams are equal on the basis of the above three criteria, their rankings are determined as follows:
+If two or more teams were equal on the basis of the above three criteria, their rankings were determined as follows:

 Draw

 The qualification draw took place on 21 August 2021, 15:00 EDT, in Miami, United States.
 The 30 teams were seeded based on the FIFA Women's World Rankings of June 2021 (in parentheses).
 The top six teams in the ranking were pre-seeded, and automatically allocated to position 1 in order from group A to F. The remaining teams were placed into pots 1 to 4 based on ranking, with each pot containing six teams.
 Pot 4 contained the two lowest-ranked teams, along with four unranked teams.
 In the draw, teams were drawn from each pot and placed in order from group A to F. The position teams were drawn into was based on their pot: pot 1 teams were drawn into position 2, pot 2 teams into position 3, pot 3 teams into position 4 and pot 4 teams into position 5.